The Magic of Seven

 - Seven gurus (Septa Rishis)

-- Seven chakras – derived from the Sanskrit word for wheel of light.
+- Seven chakras – derived from the Sanskrit word for a wheel of light.
 Seven energy centres/colours that connect mind and body.

 - Seven factors of enlightenment: mindfulness, investigation, energy, joy, tranquility, concentration and equanimity.

-- Number of ascent.
+- The number of ascent.

 In the Natural World